hybridgroup/cylon-imp/README.md

 ### Talking to your imp through the Agent URL

 In order to use Cylon to communicate with your Imp we'll need the agent URL.
 You can find this URL right above the Agent viewport of the IDE, alternatively you can look for it in the log after you click `Build and Run`.

 Once you have this url, which should like something along the lines of `https://agent.electricimp.com/45QYZvoB41bu`, you can pass it along the adaptor parameters in your Cylon code.

-In the following examples you can see exactly how that looks like.

-## Examples

-### Blink LED: Digital GPIO
+This is how you setup the connection using the agent url in Cylon:

 ```javascript
 var Cylon = require('cylon');